-Though it is a small town with a population of 50 thousand, the area is filled with spectacular sceneries and mouthwatering gourmet experiences.
+Though it is a small town with a population of 50 thousand, the area is filled with spectacular sceneries and fantastic gourmet experiences.

-Shima, by its famous rias coastline, is praised by the pilots by having the most beautiful landscape in Japan that can be seen above the sky.
+Shima, by its famous ria coastline, is praised by the pilots by having the most beautiful landscape in Japan that can be seen above the sky.
 “Ago Bay,” dotted with 64 islands, has long been an area where pearl cultivation flourished, and nowadays their cultivation techniques have been conveyed around the world.
-Blessed with bounty of seafood, this area has also been called “Miketukuni (land of royal provisions)” where local food products were dedicated to the Emperor.
+Blessed with bounty of fresh seafood, this area has also been called “Miketsukuni (land of royal provisions)” where local food products were dedicated to the emperor and his/her families.
 Today the tradition still continues by giving offerings to Ise Jingu Shrine.

-Ise-ebi (spiny logster), abalone, Anori puffer-fish, Matoya Oysters are designated as Mie Brand, and are especially popular as high-end food products.
+Ise-ebi (spiny lobster), abalone, Anori puffer-fish, Matoya Oyster are designated as Mie Brand, and are especially popular as high-end food products.

 This website introduces you to the charm and attraction of Shima City.
-We hope the website helps you find the things you wish to know, see or experience in Shima.
+We hope that this website helps you find the things you wish to know, see or experience in Shima.
 We look forward to your visit here in Shima City.